Best daily deals

 To be clear, true wireless earbuds aren’t built to last for years on end.
 You’re lucky if you eke out more than two years of daily use.
 Since the battery cells are so small, they degrade much faster than the larger batteries found in Bluetooth headphones.
 Compound the physical size limitations with the constant charge-deplete cycles we subject them to, and you have a short-lived product.

-Do the AirPods Pro (1st generation) or Sony WF-1000XM4 have better noise cancelling?
+Do the AirPods Pro (1st generation) or Sony WF-1000XM4 have better noise canceling?

-A large part of Sony’s attenuation performance is due to the memory foam ear tips, which work hard to passively block out frequencies higher than 1kHz.
-Generally, active noise cancelling technology can’t do much to affect incidental noises (1kHz and above).
+That being said, the Sony WF-1000XM4 have stellar treble attenuation due to their memory foam ear tips.
+Generally, active noise canceling technology can’t do much to affect incidental noises (1kHz and above).
 Ear tips that seal to your ear canals are the best way to isolate you from unpredictable noise.
+You won’t hear nearby conversations or unpredictable sounds like clanging dishware in your favorite coffee shop when wearing the WF-1000XM4.

-This isn’t to say that Apple’s noise cancellation is bad—it’s quite good—it just can’t keep up with the Sony WF-1000XM4.
-Still, both headsets may reduce your likelihood of falling prey to noise-induced hearing loss, as ANC makes it less likely for listeners to crank up the volume to dangerous levels to combat background noise.
+Both headsets may reduce your chances of falling prey to noise-induced hearing loss, as ANC makes it less likely for listeners to crank up the volume to dangerous levels to combat background noise.

 Do the AirPods Pro (1st generation) or Sony WF-1000XM4 sound better?

 By default, the Sony WF-1000XM4 is bass-heavy, but not staggeringly so.
 Notes all the way up to middle-C sound a bit louder than the audio mixers intended.
-While this may be pleasing to fans of pop and rap, those who enjoy more vocal-oriented stylings may notice bass notes masking vocal harmonics and higher-pitched instruments.
+While this may be pleasing to pop and rap fans, those who enjoy more vocal-oriented stylings may notice the loud bass response makes it difficult to hear higher-pitched instruments.
 In other words, it might seem like detail is missing from your favorite songs.
-This isn’t the case: your brain just has a hard time perceiving certain frequencies at notably different volumes.
 You can quickly remedy this by lowering the bass and midrange response in the graphical EQ.

-The AirPods Pro default and immutable frequency response is more accurate, and therefore more versatile across a range of eclectic music genres.
+The AirPods Pro default frequency response is a touch better for a range of music genres.
 This aligns with Apple’s design philosophy—you don’t need to tinker for it to work well.
 The sound profile more closely aligns with our house curve (pink), which is most noticeable with treble frequencies.
-Bass notes sound a little quieter than what most consumers like, but this volume reduction is hard to notice.
-The tempered bass response is to the benefit of midrange frequencies which come through clearly, and is where most important musical notes lie.
+Bass notes sound quieter than most consumers like, but this volume reduction is hard to notice.
+The tempered bass response benefits midrange frequencies that come through clearly; this is where the most important musical notes lie.

 The Apple AirPods Pro in a man's left hand (foreground) with an iPhone and the AirPods Pro wireless charging case in the background.